youssef6777/arduino-ee-portfolio/04-Water-Level-Monitor/README.md

 ## How It Works

-1. A resistive water sensor outputs an analog voltage proportional to how much of its surface is submerged — more contact with water means lower resistance and higher voltage at the signal pin
+1. A resistive water sensor outputs an analog voltage proportional to how much of its surface is submerged, more contact with water means lower resistance and higher voltage at the signal pin
 2. `analogRead()` converts that voltage to a value between 0 and 1023
 3. The value is compared against two thresholds to determine one of three states